Peerawit65021059/expense-tracker/DEPLOYMENT.md

 ### Troubleshooting

+1. **Authentication Error "Failed to authenticate, have you run firebase login?"**:
+   - The `FIREBASE_TOKEN` secret is missing or invalid
+   - Follow these steps to fix:

+     **Step 1: Generate Firebase CI Token**
+     ```bash
+     # Make sure you're logged in to Firebase
+     firebase login

+     # Generate a CI token
+     firebase login:ci
+     ```
+     This will output a long token string - copy it.

+     **Step 2: Add to GitHub Secrets**
+     - Go to your GitHub repository
+     - Settings → Secrets and variables → Actions
+     - Click "New repository secret"
+     - Name: `FIREBASE_TOKEN`
+     - Value: Paste the token from Step 1
+     - Click "Add secret"

-1. **Login Issues**: Ensure Firebase configuration is correct and user has proper permissions
+2. **Login Issues**: Ensure Firebase configuration is correct and user has proper permissions
-2. **Deployment Failures**: Check that all GitHub secrets are set correctly
+3. **Deployment Failures**: Check that all GitHub secrets are set correctly
-3. **Environment Variables**: Make sure REACT_APP_ variables are available during build
+4. **Environment Variables**: Make sure REACT_APP_ variables are available during build

 ### Firebase Project Setup